IRS-Cybersec/ctfdump/Sieberrsec CTF 2.0/Forensics/Pwned/README.md

 ![](5.jpg)

 There are a few `$DATA` attributes, but it seems like only 1 has a length that is **not 0**.
-We can employ the same method in analysing $DATA attributes from above, so let's skip directly to the **Data Stream**.
+We can employ the same method in analysing $DATA attributes from above, so let's skip directly to the **Data Run**.

 ```bash
 2 #Size of Starting Cluster Block No.